Inside the world’s most unusual hotel workouts

 (Image: Noah Sahady)

 Here's a collab that'll leave your quads weeping.
 NYC's fitness-focused Equinox Hotel has partnered with Vessel, its reflective-walled Hudson Yards neighbour, to create a stair-based workout that really burns.
-Of Vessel's 154 flights (or, wince, 2,500 steps), half feature in the Vessel Run, where bodyweight conditioning exercises join stair sprints.
+Of Vessel's 154 flights (or, wince, 2,500 steps), half are featured in the Vessel Run, combining stair sprints with bodyweight exercises.
 The catch?
-You do it all twice.
-Sensational views from the landmark appease your suffering – until you hit the cryotherapy chamber.
+You do this circuit twice.
+Alleviate your suffering with sensational views from the landmark, then hit the cryotherapy chamber to reduce inflammation and speed recovery.
 It's tourism with a touch of torture.

 Longe-côte - French Water Hiking